 The world’s smallest rhinoceros, the Sumatran rhino, is still an imposing beast, weighing an average of 800 kilograms and sometimes attaining 1,000 kilograms.
 It stands 1.2 to 1.5 meters high and is 2.5 to 3.2 meters long.

-The Sumatran rhino, a two-horned rhinoceros, is a solitary creature that lives in thick forests and swampland, including lowland rain forest and cloud forest in the tropical mountains of south-east Asia.
+They are a two-horned rhinoceros, is a solitary creature that lives in thick forests and swampland, including lowland rain forest and cloud forest in the dense tropical forest, mountains of Southeast Asia.
 It needs to keep cool during the day and spend the daytime in water or mud, often in a wallow created by the rhino itself.

 These rhinos live in both lowland and mountainous terrain wherever there is a thick jungle, plenty of water, and their preferred food plants.